verlok/verlok.github.io/_posts/2019-04-11-native-lazy-loading-with-vanilla-lazyload.md

 />
 ```

-Note that you can lazily load responsive images using both the `img` tag and the `picture` tag.
-[Read more about lazy loading responsive images]({% post_url 2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more %}).
+**Link:** for a complete guide on how to lazy load responsive images, read [more about lazy loading responsive images]({% post_url 2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more %}).

 ### Now to the Javascript code!